1. Home

 I’m sharing my newest collection and how to use vintage handkerchiefs as decor!

 I have, not once, in all my years of thrifting, come across a vintage hanky.
 That has all changed in the past two months.
 I’ve gone from having zero vintage handkerchiefs to amassing a collection of ten!!
 These vintage hanky’s have stolen my heart.
 They are delicate and feminine, infusing the essence of a romantic cottage style.
-Come see the pretty hanky’s that have made there way into my life and learn how to use vintage handkerchiefs as decor!

-You guys.
-I don’t know what’s happening.
-For some reason, people are getting rid of vintage hanky’s left and right and I’m the one finding them all!!
-Am I mad about it?
-Not.
-One.
-Bit.
 I never knew I needed hanky’s in my life until I did.
-I’ve found hanky’s in all the pretty colors.
+I’ve found hankies in all the pretty colors.
 Some made in Sweden, some with floral embroidery and others donning lace and scalloped edges.

 Like everything else, I believe these old handkerchiefs found me, I didn’t find them.
-I’ve been busy figuring out what to do with each of them and have found a few simple ways of displaying hanky’s.
-Let’s get into it!
+I’ve been busy figuring out what to do with each of them and have found a few simple ways of displaying hankies.
+Come along as I share how to use vintage handkerchiefs as decor!

 a blue and white vintage hanky displayed with vintage decor in a bathroom

-Where to Find Vintage Hanky’s
+Where to Find Vintage Handkerchiefs

-I realize that many of you reading this probably do not have any vintage hanky’s.
-That’s totally okay!
 My hope in writing this post is to encourage you to go and find some.
-So, to start, I wanted to give you some ideas of where you can find vintage hanky’s.
+So, to start, I wanted to give you some ideas of where you can find vintage hankies.

 a vintage green Swedish hanky styled underneath a enamel teapot with Ironstone

 The best place I have found, which also happens to be the most affordable, is at thrift stores!
 Look all around and in every department.
-Hanky’s are kind of random items and tend to get lost easily, ending up in weird locations within the store.
+Hankies are kind of random items and tend to get lost easily, ending up in weird locations within the store.

 I’ve actually pulled most of mine out from boxes that hadn’t even been unpacked yet.
 I’ve also found a few in the linens department as well as on shelves with other decor.
-In my experience, old handkerchiefs from thrift stores will cost you less than $2 each.

 a Spring vignette display with vintage decor and a vintage hanky with Tulips

 At antique stores, you will most likely see piles of vintage linens and textiles in many different booths.
 Spend time digging through those piles.
 I guarantee you will find some!
-Whenever my husband and I go antiquing and he hasn’t seen me for awhile, he knows I’m probably on the floor digging through linens.

 At estate sales, look for the room in the house where they are selling all of the blankets, towels and sheets.
 In my experience, that room will have the vintage textiles in it as well.